Macbook Pro Slow?

-To get started, simply run a quick System Status scan to find items that may affect your Mac and fix them.
-Later move on to the Tools section to perform further optimization.
+To get started, simply run a quick System Status scan to find issues that may affect your Mac and fix them later.
+You can also move on to the Tools section to perform further optimization.

 Option 2: Using CleanMyMac 3 to scan & clean up your Macbook

-CleanMyMac 3 - as the name indicates, its core value is to clean up your Mac -- by locating junks and unnecessary files through deep scan of the system: Photo/iTunes, Mail attachments, large and old files, etc. In addition, it has the functionality to uninstall programs, secure, or permanently erase files that are private to you.
-The program itself is very simple and intuitive, just hit Scan to get started and then Clean.
+CleanMyMac 3 - as the name indicates, its core value is to clean your Mac and free up storage space -- by locating junks and unnecessary files through deep scan of the system: Photo/iTunes, Mail attachments, large and old files, etc. In addition, you can use it to batch uninstall unwanted programs, and permanently erase files that are private to you.
+The app is very sleek and intuitive, just hit Scan to get started and then Clean.

 Tips to Avoid Macbook Running Slow

 - Shut down your Mac when you are away.
 Restart regularly.

 - Don't save everything to the boot drive (where your system files are stored).
 A full boot volume can lead to a slow startup and performance problems beyond.

 - Try not to install software that you don't need.
 It can consume much precious disk space.
 Additionally, over time outdated software can have problems running due to system incompatibility issues.